rishdor/MatchGame/README.md

 - **Timer**: The game includes a timer that tracks the time elapsed since the start of the game.
 - **Match Tracking**: The application keeps track of the number of matches found by the user.
+- **Best Time**: The application keeps track of the best time achieved by the user.
 - **Game Setup**: At the start of the game, animal emojis are randomly assigned to the TextBlocks in the main grid.
+The number of emojis has been increased for a more challenging game.
 - **Click Handling**: The application handles mouse down events on the TextBlocks and the timer TextBlock.

 ## How to Play